Acres Of Water & Miles Of Shoreline

 To our knowledge, there are no lake rental properties on Lake Grapevine.
 The Gaylord Texan, which doesn't have any direct access to the lake, is the closest hotel.
 A Texas Outside Favorite, Great Wolf Lodge, is two minutes from the Lake Grapevine dam.
 So not only do you have excellent access to the lake, but you can enjoy their fabulous waterpark, tons of kids activities, good food, unique accommodations, and very good service.
 Check out our review of Great Wolf Lodge.

-A Texas Outside Top Ten Campground is The Vineyards at Lake Grapevine which has some excellent sites right on the water (if the water level is normal), nice cabins, boat ramp, and very nice amenities.
-Texas Outside likes enjoys camping at Twin Coves campground (primarily to enjoy the bike trails) -- find a review of The Vineyards and Twin Coves and other nearby campgrounds here.
+Texas Outside likes enjoys camping at Twin Coves campground (primarily to enjoy the bike trails) -- find a review of Twin Coves and other nearby campgrounds here.

 Ramps & Marinas